 We always pack empty refillable water bottles to top up once we’ve cleared security.
 You can also buy water at an airport kiosk.
 Most airlines are pretty good with in-flight drinks service, but it never seems frequent enough to keep everyone hydrated.

 You might wish to divide up some of the food items to lessen the load on you.
-Individual Ziploc plastic bags are handy and keep things in tidy order.
-Better for the environment are reusable snack containers.
+Individual, reusable Stasher bags are handy and help keep foods in order and inside the bag.
+Reusable snack containers like washable bento boxes are great too for family road trips.
+And don’t forget the wet wipes!

 Give each family member a small food bag to fit into their backpack or shoulder bag if possible, with the promise that they have to share what’s inside with everyone else of course.
 (This can be difficult if Skittles or Smarties are involved.)

 Tip: Pack some special snack items that you don’t normally have in the house, like hard candies or chocolates, as a special treat for the kids.
 They pack well and provide some good energy when needed.
-Springing them as a surprise treat has also been known to prevent travel meltdowns, which is an extra bonus.
+Giving them as a surprise treat has also been known to prevent travel meltdowns, an extra bonus.

 Pin for Later